argaja10/Stain-Registration/README.md

 Anaconda (Recommended)
 Git
 Setup

 Clone the repository:

-bash
-Copy code
+'''
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name
+'''

 Create and activate the conda environment:

-bash
-Copy code
+'''
 conda env create -f environment.yml conda activate your-env-name
+'''
 Replace your-env-name with the name specified in your environment.yml file.

 Verify the installation:

 Ensure all dependencies are installed and the environment is set up correctly:

-bash
-Copy code
+'''
 conda list
+'''